juanmorschrott/api-rest/README.md

 ## Run the project

-Execute the above commands to run the application:
+Execute this commands to run the application:

 ```bash
 $ cd ./api-rest